-Filing a Canadian tax return is not just an obligation — it's the gateway to accessing thousands of dollars in government benefits, credits, and support programs.
-Even if you earned little or no income in your first year, filing a return is almost always worthwhile.
-This guide covers when you become a Canadian tax resident, how to apply for a SIN, what income to report, and the key benefits available to new immigrants.
+Filing a Canadian tax return is not just an obligation, it's the gateway to accessing government benefits, credits, and support programs that can be worth thousands of dollars a year for a family.
+Even if you earned little or no income in your first year, filing a return is almost always worthwhile, because Canada uses your return to calculate benefits like the Canada Child Benefit and the GST/HST credit.
+This guide explains, in plain language, when you become a Canadian tax resident, how to get a Social Insurance Number (SIN), what income you have to report, the deadlines that matter, and the benefits you unlock by filing your first return.
+It is educational information, not tax advice; verify current rules and figures on canada.ca and with the Canada Revenue Agency (CRA), or speak with a tax professional about your situation.

 When Do You Become a Canadian Tax Resident?